krzakala/academic-kickstart/content/authors/admin/_index.md

 Physics, Machine Learning, Statistics, Signal Processing, Computer Science and Computational Optics.
 He leads the [IdePHIcs “Information, Learning and Physics" laboratory](https://www.epfl.ch/labs/idephics/) in the Physics and Engineering departments in EPFL.
-He is also the funder and scientific advisor of the startup [Lighton](http://www.lighton.ai).
+He is also the founder and scientific advisor of the startup [Lighton](http://www.lighton.ai).

 <img